 Green Infrastructure includes green spaces, green routes and areas rich in biodiversity.
 Green Infrastructure can play a number of valuable roles, including delivering nature conservation and delivering health and well-being benefits to local communities.
-The Council has prepared a Borough-wide Green Infrastructure Strategy, which amplifies the green infrastructure guidance in this Action Plan.
+The Council is progressing a Borough-wide Green Infrastructure Strategy, which will amplify the green infrastructure guidance in this Action Plan.